Jasim

-Jasim (جاسم, also spelled Jasem) is a small city in the Izra' District of the Daraa Governorate in southern Syria.
-It is located 41 kilometers north of Daraa and is near the towns of Nawa to the south, Kafr Shams to the north, Inkhil to the northeast and al-Harra to the northwest.
-In the 2004 census by the Central Bureau of Statistics (CBS), Jasim had a population of 31,683.
+Jasim (جاسم, also spelled Jasem or Jassem) is a city in the Izraa District of the Daraa Governorate in southern Syria.
+It is located 41 kilometers north of Daraa, near Nawa to the south, Kafr Shams to the north, Inkhil to the northeast and al-Harra to the northwest.
+According to the Syria Central Bureau of Statistics (CBS), Jasim had a population of 31,683 in the 2004 census.
+It is the administrative center of a nahiyah ("subdistrict") consisting of two localities with a combined population of 39,624 in the 2004 census.
+Its inhabitants are predominantly Sunni Muslims.